 Doing business with Asia: etiquette and culture

-Despite the impact of COVID-19, Asia and ASEAN remain attractive regions for companies looking to expand their business.
+Despite the impact of COVID-19, Asia and ASEAN remain attractive regions for companies looking to expand their business and import from.
 Roughly 60% (4.4 billion) of the world’s population lives in Asia, of which 650 million live in ASEAN countries.
 The ASEAN region has one of the largest economies in the world!
 It is estimated that by 2050, its economy will have become the 4th-largest in the world.
-Next to that, Asia also has one of the largest labor forces in the world, falling only behind India and China.
+Next to that, ASEAN also has one of the largest labor forces in the world, falling only behind India and China.

 Of course, each country is different.
 Every country has its own customs, and the ability to navigate cultural differences is a critical aspect of building successful relationships with business contacts around the globe.
 This is particularly true in the Asia-Pacific region, where westerners often struggle to understand the nuances of communication and social cues – from the way to dress to how to enter a room.